How common is hearing voices?

 Voices are part of human experience.
 Have you ever heard someone calling your name only to find there is nobody there?
 Or heard whispers as you drift off to sleep?

-There are many different situations in which voice-hearingquestion icon can occur.
+There are many different situations in which voice-hearingt can occur.
 Children often experience voices in the form of imaginary friends.
 Hearing or seeing a dead loved one or spouse is a common reaction to bereavement, and can be a source of consolation and support for people who are grieving.
-Voices can also be triggered by extreme physical conditions, prolonged periods of isolation and sensory deprivationquestion icon.
+Voices can also be triggered by extreme physical conditions, prolonged periods of isolation and sensory deprivationt.

 Current research points strongly towards a ‘continuum’ model of voice-hearing.
 In this, voices exist on the end of a spectrum that includes day-dreaming and intrusive thoughts.
 We all have the capacity for hearing voices, it’s just that some of us are more likely than others to hear more intense voices, or to hear them more often.